 We are outside the Houston 500 year flood plains.
 These are low-lying areas typically along rivers and streams with a 0.2 percent chance of a relatively high streamflow over natural or artificial banks in any one year.
 Houston has experienced three such events during 2014 to 2017.

 Houston’s flood-prone plains are well known and defined.
 They are along waterways and the coastline.
-We sited our Houston Data Centre at an elevation where a flood is statistically improbable, and we have a contingency plan for managing exceptions.
+We sited our Houston Data Center at an elevation where a flood is statistically improbable, and we have a contingency plan for managing exceptions.

 We are at least one mile away from any major highway thoroughfare.
 Throughways in urban areas cause large accumulations of water, because water cannot penetrate their surfaces and must run away.
 Exceptional rainfall such as occurred during Hurricane Harvey soon overcomes and even blocks drains.